 Mohammadwadi is a suburb located in the south-eastern parts of Pune City.
 This area is surrounded by hills and forest land and has a good scenic view.
-Its neighbouring areas include forest area under the National Institute of Bank Management (NIBM), Kondhwa and Undri.
+Its neighboring areas include forest area under the National Institute of Bank Management (NIBM), Kondhwa and Undri.

 Let us explore some places in and around Mohammadwadi.